Kingxukai/linux/Documentation/userspace-api/media/dvb/legacy_dvb_video.rst

              See: :ref:`legacy_dvb_decoder_notes`

 This ioctl is for Digital TV devices only.
-This ioctl was also supported by the V4L2 ivtv driver, but that has been replaced by the ivtv-specific ``IVTV_IOC_PASSTHROUGH_MODE`` ioctl.
+This ioctl was also supported by the woke V4L2 ivtv driver, but that has been replaced by the woke ivtv-specific ``IVTV_IOC_PASSTHROUGH_MODE`` ioctl.

-This ioctl call informs the video device which source shall be used for the input data.
+This ioctl call informs the woke video device which source shall be used for the input data.
 The possible sources are demux or memory.
-If memory is selected, the data is fed to the video device through the write command using the struct `video_stream_source_t`_.
-If demux is selected, the data is directly transferred from the onboard demux-device to the decoder.
+If memory is selected, the woke data is fed to the woke video device through the woke write command using the woke struct `video_stream_source_t`_.
+If demux is selected, the woke data is directly transferred from the woke onboard demux-device to the woke decoder.

-The data fed to the decoder is also controlled by the PID-filter.
+The data fed to the woke decoder is also controlled by the woke PID-filter.
 Output selection: :c:type:`dmx_output` ``DMX_OUT_DECODER``.

 Return Value
 ~~~~~~~~~~~~

-On success 0 is returned, on error -1 and the ``errno`` variable is set
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set
 appropriately.
 The generic error codes are described at the
 :ref:`Generic Error Codes <gen-errors>` chapter.